FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/nodejs_sdk/install.md

 ## Node.js CLI

-Node.js SDK embedded CLI tool for users to easily interact with the blockchain from the command line。The CLI tool is developed on the basis of the API provided by the Node.js SDK, and the usage and result output are script-friendly, and it is also an example of how to call the Node.js API for secondary development.。
+Node.js SDK embedded CLI tool for users to easily interact with the blockchain from the command line。The CLI tool is developed on the basis of the API provided by the Node.js SDK, and the usage and result output are script-friendly, and it is also an example of how to call the Node.js API for secondary development。

 **Fast chain building (optional)**